maheshmarri/flaskapp/README.md

 Configured Travis as CI/CD Pipeline for each commit on github.
 And also app to be built on python version 2.7 and 3.6.
 So for each commit of the 2 parallel builds running for each of the python version.

+Travis pipeline script also builds docker image and runs the docker container .

+Runs unittest cases of the application

 # Depndencies
 I have packaged dependencies in requirement.txt file to install dependencies using pip before the app would executed.